 The Chinese immigrants who came to Peru came mainly from the Province of Cantón in the 19th century.
 The Chinatown is located near the Plaza Mayor of Lima, more specifically in the Jirón Ucayali.
 The main street of Chinatown is known as Calle Capon and is a commercial, financial and gastronomic center of Lima.
 Chinatown began to form when the Chinese immigrant population began to work on sugar cane plantations within Peru.
 But over time the population grew and they began to move to cities, giving rise to the famous Chinatown.
 Today, it is much smaller than it was previously and the Chinese presence is not as strong as in other years.
 Despite this, you can still appreciate numerous Chinese restaurants and symbols written in Chinese.
-If you are looking for things to see in Lima, you cannot miss a tour of this amazing sector of the city.
+If you are looking for things to do in Lima, you cannot miss a tour of this amazing sector of the city.

-THINGS TO DO IN BARRIO CHINO
+THINGS TO DO IN THE BARRIO CHINO

-Despite being a large shopping center, Chinatown is home to numerous activities to keep you busy.
+Despite being a large shopping center, Chinatown is home to numerous activities.
 Before embarking on some of the different day trips from Lima, it would be a good idea to search for supplies in Chinatown.
 Being a commercial area of great importance, Chifa restaurants are not the only thing you will find.
 Most Peruvians go to the neighborhood to buy their food and different items in the giant markets.
 It is even an excellent place to get spices, tea, and other products that come from the Asian country.
 Fortunately, you can enjoy endless activities in Chinatown.
 Among its most popular options you can enjoy:

-HISTORY OF BARRIO CHINO
+HISTORY OF THE BARRIO CHINO